HrishikeshP-01/Modern_Data_Warehouses/README.md

 Modern data warehouses separate the compute & storage functions to optimize infrastructure investments.
 This also provides the ability to query the data at any tier.
 This is also cost effective especially if you are using a cloud vendor as they charge different rates for storage & compute resources.
 Therefore the compute resources can be enabled/disabled according to usage & thereby save money.

+## Amazon Redshift
+- Data warehouse product which is part of AWS.
+- *Redshift* – shift from oracle (logo is red)
+- Built on massive parallel processing technology
+- Can easily handle large-scale data & facilitate data migrations
+- Easily handle analytical workloads on big data sets

+#### Amazon Redshift features
+- Decreases command execution time using parallel processing & compression
+- Can perform operations on billions of rows at once making it useful for data storage & analytics

+#### Redshift architecture
+1. Typically, a Redshift cluster consists of 2 or more cluster nodes which is coordinated through a leader node.
+The clients communicate to the leader node.
+The leader node manages internal & external communication & is responsible for the preparation of query execution plans.
+2. Once the query execution plan is ready, the leader node then dispenses query execution code to each of the compute nodes & assigns slices of data to each node in the cluster for easy computation of results.
+3. The leader node dispenses query execution to compute nodes only when the query involves accessing data stored on compute nodes.
+Otherwise, the query is executed on leader node itself.

+There are 2 types of compute nodes:
+- *Dense storage* – allow us to create large data warehouses using HDDs hard-disk drives
+- *Dense compute* – allow us to create large data warehouses using SSDs solid-state drives

+*A typical compute node consists of node slices*.
+Each node slice is assigned a part of the compute node’s memory & disk, where it performs query operations
+- *Redshift uses columnar data storage* – reduces no: of IO requests & minimizes data loaded into memory during querying
+- Data compression – reduces storage footprint & enables loading of large amounts of data
+- *Redshift query optimizer* – generates query plans that are MPP-aware & takes advantage of columnar data storage

+#### Amazon Redshift use cases
+Redshift allows users to easily build pipelines to multiple sources & perform BI operations on the incoming data which is cheaper than a traditional data warehouse.

+#### Advantages of storing raw data in Redshift
+- Higher level of analytical insight
+- Minimal data loss & no aggregation requirements
+- Possibility of historic replays of data
+- Amazon redshift is commonly used for mission-critical workloads with time-sensitive information flaws.
+In these operations, the key concern is having the database running all the time.